kdroidFilter/Compose-Media-Player-WinLib/README.md

 ## Contributing

 Contributions to the ComposeMediaPlayer project are welcome.
 If you wish to contribute to NativeVideoPlayer or other parts of the project, please submit a pull request on GitHub.

----

-Feel free to modify this README to better suit your project needs.